Georg Lurich: Early life

-Born Georg Luri on 22 April 1876 in the village of Väike-Maarja in Viru County, Russian Empire (now Lääne-Viru County, Estonia), he was a son of a shopkeeper named Jüri Luri.
+Born Georg Luri on 22 April 1876 in the village of Väike-Maarja in Viru County, Russian Empire (now Lääne-Viru County, Estonia), he was a second youngest of six children born to shopkeeper Jüri Luri and Julie (née Rute).
 Although ethnically Estonian, his family later altered their surname to Lurich after changing religious congregations from a Lutheran Estonian congregation to a predominantly ethnic Baltic German congregation.
-Lurich's family believed members of the German congregation had better possibilities to educate their children in town schools.
-Although they changed their surname, Georg suffered physical and mental persecution from mostly Baltic German fellow schoolmates.
+Lurich's family believed members of the German congregation had better opportunities to educate their children in town schools.
+Although they changed their surname, Georg suffered physical and mental persecution from his mostly Baltic German fellow schoolmates.
 This situation was the main reason why he began training his body.
-He studied information about how to train from German-language books.
+He studied information from German-language books in order to learn how to train.
 Lurich began participating in sporting activities at an early age.